NEAL CONAN, HOST:

 OHLEMACHER: Well, that is what Chairman Darrell Issa, who's the chairman of the House Oversight Committee, said, that, you know, he said it was blatant - he said it was apparent that she was trying to get out ahead of this inspector general's report.
 The inspector general started investigating this a year ago or almost a year ago, last summer.
 And obviously the IRS has seen the report.
 It's very common.
 In fact, it's standard procedure for when an inspector general conducts an audit or an investigation of an agency, they share the report with the agency.

 The agency gets a chance to respond.
-That response is made of the report and they also might make some revisions based on the response from the agency.
+That response is made a part of the report, and they also might make some revisions based on the response from the agency.
 So the IRS clearly knew that this report is coming out.
 They know everything that's in this report.

 CONAN: And this is a report, though, that is trying to find out what happened and why.
 It is not trying to assign necessarily blame or certainly not criminal blame.